Ethiopian plane smoked and shuddered before deadly plunge

 As the plane had only just taken off, it was loaded with fuel.

 At the site, Red Cross workers in masks sifted gently through victims’ belongings.
-Children’s books - Dr Seuss’s “Oh The Thinks You Can Think” and “Anne of Green Gables” - lay near a French-English dictionary burnt along one edge.
+Children’s books - Dr Seuss’s “Oh The Thinks You Can Think” and “Anne of Green Gables” - lay near a French-English dictionary burned along one edge.

-A woman’s brown handbag, the bottom burnt, lay open next to an empty bottle of perfume.
+A woman’s brown handbag, the bottom burned, lay open next to an empty bottle of perfume.

 The aircraft was broken into small pieces, the largest among them a wheel and a dented engine.
 The debris was spread over land roughly the size of two soccer fields.